ACruzWorkAcct/acruz-doc-dotnet-benchmarkperformance/MonitorPerformance/MonitoringApp/README.md

 ## Monitor time and memory resource usage

- Measure efficiency of processing strings
+Measure efficiency of processing strings.

 StringBuilder is more than 1,700 times faster and about 10 times more memory-efficient than string addition:
 ```